 Have we missed anything?
 We hope not!
 And that’s a wrap, folks.
-I hope you have found this Backpacking packing list super helpful and full of packing tips and travel essentials to help you decide on your own backpacking essentials for your trip of a lifetime.
+I hope you have found this Backpacking packing list super helpful for your backpacking trip and full of packing tips, backpacking gear items and top travel essentials to help you decide on your own backpacking essentials for your trip of a lifetime.

 See below for the free downloadable backpacking checklist packed with essential backpacking tips to help you with your trip planning!

 And if you liked this post, please share on Facebook, tweet, pin or flip – I’d really appreciate it!